8 Helpful / 0 Not

 3 Helpful / 1 Not

 Pros: Fun woods course.
 Not too tight through a mix of open trees and tight trees.
-5 hours south of IDGC the course is like a little sister of Steady Ed at IDGC.
 Long and short tees.
-Restroom close by parking area.
-Baskets are in very good shape.
+Country store with restroom, snacks, drinks and discs by parking area.
+Baskets are in good shape.

 Cons: Holds water in a few low spots and you never know what the conditions may be like.
 Watch out for bog on hole 2 and 8.